esamattis/lean-redux/README.md

 function to return that value, otherwise it would be interpreted as an update.
 Ex. `function() { return { a: 0 }; }`.

-Updates are always immutable.
+Updates made with `LeanUpdate`s are always applied in immutable manner.
 State is never mutated in place.

-The `updates` implementation is from [updeep](https://github.com/substantial/updeep).
+The `LeanUpdate` implementation is from [updeep](https://github.com/substantial/updeep).

 ### `thunk(callback(update: Function, getProps: Function))`